 Flatland skimming is more like skateboarding and incorporates various rail tricks.

 Both styles are accessible to beginner and advanced skimmers and are equally fun.
-Where you live and the skim spots available play a major role in the discipline you embrace.
+Where you live, and the skim spots available play major roles in the discipline you embrace.

 Flatland skimboarding, also known as inland skimboarding, is probably the easiest way to learn how to skimboard.

 Nevertheless, it also offers fantastic opportunities for advanced skimboarding tricks using various ramps, rails, and other obstacles.

 Flatland skimming is probably the most versatile form of skimboarding, as there are many different ways to enjoy it.

 It is often performed on sandy beaches along coastal shores but can also be seen in puddles, rivers, channels, quarries, etc.

 However, the most basic way to get into flatland skimming is along the water's edge.
 The shoreline at low tide could be an option.

 Pools and channels of water at beaches, rivers, and quarries offer another level of advancement.